albesjourney/tibia/README.md

 // Movements and actions
-Right-click                           -> Use an object Left-click                            -> Begin auto-walking towards a destination Left-and-right click on something     -> Look at an object
+Right-click                           -> Use an object Left-click                            -> Begin auto-walking towards a destination Left-and-right click at the same time -> Look at a tile/object/player

 // Chat commands
 #W <message>                          -> Whisper a message to nearby players (range: 2 sqm)